hypo69/hypo/docs/gemini/out/en/explainer/src/logger/__init__.md

     *   `from .exceptions import ...`: Imports a set of custom exceptions defined within the `exceptions.py` file, all within the `src.logger` sub-package.
 These exceptions are likely specific to the project and help organize errors.
 The use of parentheses groups the imports and makes reading easier.
 This demonStartes a module structure focused on grouping relevant components.

 *   **Variables:**
-    *   `MODE = 'dev'`: A constant string that likely specifies the current application mode (e.g., 'dev', 'prod').
+    *   ``: A constant string that likely specifies the current application mode (e.g., 'dev', 'prod').
 This is useful for conditional logic and configuration based on the environment.

 *   **Potential Errors/Improvements:**